 In this collection of award-winning stories, Melbourne writer Maxine Beneba Clarke has given a voice to the disenfranchised, the lost, the downtrodden and the mistreated.
 It will challenge you, it will have you by the heartstrings.
 This is contemporary fiction at its finest.

-Victorian Premier's Unpublished Manuscript Award 2013
+Winner of the Victorian Premier's Unpublished Manuscript Award 2013

 In Melbourne's western suburbs, in a dilapidated block of flats overhanging the rattling Footscray train lines, a young black mother is working on a collection of stories.

-The book is called FOREIGN SOIL.
+The book is called Foreign Soil.
 Inside its covers, a desperate asylum seeker is pacing the hallways of Sydney's notorious Villawood detention centre, a seven-year-old Sudanese boy has found solace in a patchwork bike, an enraged black militant is on the warpath through the rebel squats of 1960s Brixton, a Mississippi housewife decides to make the ultimate sacrifice to save her son from small-town ignorance, a young woman leaves rural Jamaica in search of her destiny, and a Sydney schoolgirl loses her way.

 The young mother keeps writing, the rejection letters keep arriving . . .